bmurmann/Book-on-gm-ID-design/starter kit/README.md

 **Matlab Scripts for gm/ID Lookup-Table Generation (Standalone Starter Kit)**

-The scripts provided here can be used to store DC-sweep simulation data from Spectre or HSpice as Matlab files (.mat).
-These data can then be used for lookup-table-based circuit sizing.
-The book by Jespers & Murmann provides Matlab scripts for the design examples of each chapter, lookup tables for a 65-nm process, and a lookup function (also contained in this repo) for data read-in and interpolation.
-The scripts provided here are for those who want to generate their own lookup tables.
+Our book comes with Matlab scripts for the design examples of each chapter, lookup tables for a 65-nm process, and a lookup function (updated version also contained in this directory) for data read-in and interpolation.
+The scripts provided in this repo are for those who want to generate their own lookup tables.
 Please refer to Appendix 2 of our book for a more detailed description of the lookup table generation flow (summarized in the figure below).

 <img src="flow.png" width="500" />